srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     > **Important**: Make sure to remove any reference to port `5000` from your ACR references!
 That port is used for a local Docker repository but it not used in the ACR case.

+1. Wait for Visual Studio Code to create the solution.

-1. Once the new **IoT Edge Solution** has been created, Visual Studio Code will open the solution.
-In the **Explorer** pane, notice the files and directories that were created as part of the new IoT Edge Solution.
+    Once the new **IoT Edge Solution** has been created, Visual Studio Code will open the solution.

+    If Visual Studio Code prompts you to load required resources or C# extension, click **Yes**

+1. Take a moment to review the contents of the **Explorer** pane.

+    Notice the files and directories that were created as part of the new IoT Edge Solution.

+1. In the **Explorer** pane, to open the `.env` file, click **.env**.

-1. Open the `.env` file within the root directory of the IoT Edge Solution.
-This file is where the username and password are configured for accessing your Docker registry.
+    The .env file is located in the root directory of the IoT Edge Solution.
+This is where the username and password are configured for accessing your Docker registry.

     The username and password are stored in this file using the following format: